AshwinRaikar88/daxplore/README.md

 # Daxplore
-Daxplore is a utility library for creating datasets using python
+Daxplore is a GUI Application for creating, cleaning and organizing datasets.

 ## Installation